Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Introduction

-In this study, three different intrusion detection (ID) architectures are analyzed.
-In \textit{Central ID with Local information (CIDwL)}, IDS is placed at one node which relies on its local information in order to reach decisions.
-Many studies in the literature rely on a central IDS placed at the root node due to being a data collector point and a more powerful device in terms of computation capabilities.
-In the second architecture called \textit{Central ID with Global information (CIDwG)}, the central IDS collects information from other nodes in order to have enough data for reaching to a decision.
-Lastly, \textit{Distributed and Collaborative ID (DCID)}, in which every node has an IDS agents and decides upon collaboratively by using a voting mechanism, is analyzed.
-To the best of our knowledge, this is the first study that analyze the placement of intrusion detection system in RPL topology comprehensively from different aspects that are accuracy, cost, and security.
-A rigorous analysis is carried out for answering the following research questions:
+In order to accomplish our first goal, we take three different architectures into consideration: \textit{i}) central ID with local information (CIDwL), \textit{ii}) central ID with global information (CIDwG), and \textit{iii}) distributed and collaborative ID (DCID).
+In CIDwL, IDS is placed at one node which relies on its local information in order to reach decisions.
+Many studies in the literature rely on a central IDS placed at the root node due to being a data collector point and a more powerful device in terms of computation capabilities \cite{PRISM}.
+In CIDwG, the central IDS collects information from other nodes in order to have enough data for reaching to a decision.
+Lastly, DCID, in which every node has an IDS agents and decides upon collaboratively by using a voting mechanism, is analyzed.

+This study provides a comprehensive analysis of IDS placement, an aspect often overlooked in existing research on intrusion detection.
+Our analysis demonstrates the significant impact of IDS placement on IDS performance, comparing three placement strategies (CIDwL, CIDwG, DCID) across various simulation scenarios (31,626 scenarios).
+To the best of our knowledge, this is the first study that analyze the placement of intrusion detection system in RPL topology comprehensively from different aspects that are accuracy, cost, response time, privacy, and security.
+The insights from this analysis can serve as valuable guidance for future research efforts aiming to propose IDS solutions for RPL, guiding their evaluation processes effectively.
+Building on this guidance, our study also proposes a novel IDS designed to balance effectiveness and efficiency.